gregcompton/AtmosphereMonitor/README.md

 - PyCharm XBee MicroPython plugin: https://plugins.jetbrains.com/plugin/12445-xbee-micropython
 - Digi MicroPython Programming Guide: https://www.digi.com/resources/documentation/digidocs/PDFs/90002219.pdf  - Pycharm plugin info begins on page 32
 - Basic XBee XCTU tutorials: https://www.youtube.com/playlist?list=PL2MfcBwemUMscK12JcMxgHKZu0ZUGRizO

-- ToDo: Create tutorial video for this project
+*ToDo: Create tutorial video for this project*

 # Instructions
-Before you begin, verify that XBee radios can be discovered in XCTU.
+Before you begin, verify that the XBee radios can be discovered in XCTU.
 If not, fundamental troubleshooting is required, which is beyond the scope of this document.
 If you don't know how to do this, check out my tutorial here: https://youtu.be/AemzSO5EDy0
 1. Assemble the endpoint sensor hardware
 2. Configure XBee radio settings (XCTU)
 2. Format XBee radio file system